Exploring the Intersection of AI & Suicide Prevention

 The struggle is real – and you are not alone.
 Take this self-assessment to the help you need.

 Suicide devastates families, friends, and communities.
-And with substance use disorder and mental illness having a profound impact on Ohio’s growing suicide rate, it was time to direct our focus, energy, and resources for suicide prevention.
+Substance use disorder and mental illness profoundly impact Ohio’s growing suicide rate, and it is time to direct our focus, energy, and resources toward suicide prevention.

-In 2020 we teamed up with state and county agencies, private providers, philanthropic organizations, and local coalitions, and with advocacy input from families and suicide survivors, developed a strategy to guide Ohio’s efforts to achieve the vision of no more lives lost.
+In 2023, we teamed up with state and county agencies, private providers, philanthropic organizations, local coalitions, and families and suicide survivors, to develop a strategy that will guide Ohio in its vision of no more lives lost.

 Suicide has no boundaries.
 It knows no age.
 It discriminates against no one.
 No race, ethnicity, or sexual orientation is exempt.
 OSPF supports suicide prevention and mental health advocacy efforts.
 Our work involves connecting all Ohioans with community-based resources that can make a life-saving difference.